-- Sec.
+Sec.
 1205.5.2 Perimeter fire apparatus access roadway.
-Ground-mounted photovoltaic arrays 10 acres or larger in size shall provide of fire apparatus access roadway around the perimeter of the project.
-The perimeter fire apparatus access roadway shall comply with section 503. - Sec.
+Ground-mounted photovoltaic arrays 10 acres or larger in size shall provide a fire apparatus access roadway around the perimeter of the project.
+The perimeter fire apparatus access roadway shall comply with section 503.

+Sec.
 1205.5.3 Fuel modification.
 Combustible vegetation within the array and to a distance of 30 feet from the array and associated equipment shall be reduced to a height of no more than 6 inches.
-The fuel modification zone may be increased when required by the fire code official or as recommend by a five protection plan.
+The fuel modification zone may be increased when required by the fire code official.